adahera222/Sun-Dreams/README.txt

 For some reason hgetut02.exe is picked up by my antivirus hence I could not push it for some reason.
 O well not that important.
 -Allan

 Never mind I am much more comfortable with this engine.
 Seems nice.
-It is old but it seems to be powerful
+It is old but it seems to be powerful.

+Make sure to go through the tutorials.
+They are Visual 6, so they need to be converted but it works fine, just make sure that you place hge.dll in the directory.
+-Allan